DIGImend/uclogic-tools/README.md

 Otherwise, to build and install from a source tarball the usual `./configure && make` is sufficient.

-To build from the Git tree autotools are required and `./bootstrap && ./configure && make` is sufficient.
+To build from the Git tree autotools are required and `autoreconf -i -f && ./configure && make` is sufficient.

 To install uclogic-tools from source, use `make install`.